JKHeadley/rest-hapi/README.md

 Internally, rest-hapi uses policies to implement features such as [document authorization](#document-authorization), [audit logs](#audit-logs), and certain [metadata](#user-tags).

 You can enable your own custom policies in rest-hapi by setting `config.enablePolicies` to `true` and adding your policy files to your `policies` directory.

+**NOTE:** If your ``policies`` directory is not in your projects root directory, you will need to specify the path (relative to your projects root directory) by assigning the path to the ``config.policyPath`` property and you will need to set the ``config.absolutePolicyPath`` property to ``true``.

+### Generated endpoints
-You can then apply policies to your generated routes through the `routeOptions.policies` property, which has the following structure:
+You can apply policies to your generated routes through the `routeOptions.policies` property, which has the following structure:

 ```javascript
 routeOptions: {